-Welcome back everyone, I'm Alex from PixTeller and today I will show something truly useful: how to add, remove or change the properties and styles for text elements.
+Welcome back everyone, I'm Alex and today I will show something truly useful: how to add, remove or change the properties and styles for text elements using PixTeller quote maker.

-These features are crucial to master in order to be able to create your own graphics, videos, and GIFS using PixTeller Editor.
+These features are crucial to master in order to be able to design your own graphics, videos, and GIFS using PixTeller editor tool.
 Ready to get to it?
 Excellent!

 Once the panel is opened, click "Add Text" button and a simple container text element will be added in the top left corner of your design.
 So far so good.